 - Use a high-gloss paint in kids rooms to make it easy to clean!

-I knew I needed to get rid of the giant bunk bed that was eating up the space in the bedroom but hesitated on what to replace it with.
-When I asked him what he wanted, he said a pallet bed. ?!?
+I knew I needed to get rid of the giant bunk bed that was eating up valuable space in the bedroom but I hesitated on what to replace it with.
+When I asked Levi what he wanted, he said a pallet bed. ?!?
 Well, okay!
 I can spend $8.00 on a couple of pallets.
-Worse case scenario is I need to buy a proper bed later on.
-And, the pallet bed looks fabulous with the wood on the wall!
-And it’s friendly on the budget!
+The worse case scenario would be that I need to buy a proper bed later on.

 - Think out of the box when buying furniture!
 Paint an old dresser, stack pallet’s for a bed, take apart a garage sale bunk bed.